The Motley Fool vs Seeking Alpha 2023

 Seeking Alpha Overview

-Seeking Alpha (SA) is another market advisor platform that offers users both free and subscription services.
+Seeking Alpha (SA) is another stock advisor platform that offers users both free basic plans and subscription services.
 It boasts a focus on a large community of people analyzing the market together in addition to its proprietary “Quant” rating of stocks.

-Much like Motley Fool, SA also offers newsletters and advice columns.
-Seeking Alpha claims that thousands of authors contribute roughly 10,000 articles every month.
+Much like Motley Fool, SA also offers investing newsletters and advice columns.
+Seeking Alpha claims to have one of the largest investing communities with thousands of authors contributing roughly 10,000 articles every month.

 Whether or not this is important information to keep investors informed or producing content for its own sake will ultimately be a decision for potential customers to decide.

 - Large community of professionals and amateurs contributing information